-Joining Alpha Chi Sigma, a professional chemistry fraternity, was one of the most exciting and memorable events of my college years.
+Joining Alpha Chi Sigma, a professional chemistry fraternity was one of the most exciting and memorable events of my college years.
 Although I did not pursue a career in chemistry after getting my degree and doing some graduate work in chemistry, the camaraderie of my brothers and experiences with the fraternity will always be remembered.
-The steps I went through prior to my final initiation in the fraternity involved the following:
+The steps I went through before my final initiation in the fraternity involved the following:

 1. Rushing a Fraternity:

-It was a clear, cold day towards the end of January in 1966.
+It was a clear, cold day at the beginning of February 1966.
 I was a senior at the University of Wisconsin on its Madison campus and living in the Lakeshore Halls a stone's throw away from the shore of Lake Mendota.
 Having just returned from an inorganic chemistry lecture in the old Chemistry Building, I was sitting in the snack bar under the Carson Gully Cafeteria for dormitory residents of Adams Hall.
 California Dreaming by the Mamas and Papas was blaring from the jukebox as I was running over in my mind the merits of rushing a professional chemistry fraternity.